salvaKaraka/Portfolio/src/content/posts/Particle-simulation.md

 I started creating the main window using **GLFW**, then I initialized **Glad**. *I'm not going to go into much detail since it's not the focus of this project, but if you want to know how I did it, you can check the [Source code](https://github.com/salvaKaraka/Particle_simulation).*

 * **Particle Object:**
-It has the following attributes:
+Then I defined the particle attributes:

 ```
     std::vector<float> position;